akiross/pypaper/README.md

 And it's done.
 Similar approaches can be used with item events; check out the StyledItem source code to see which events are available.

+### Step 5: sprites

+Sprites are items with "animated sequences".
+For example, a sprite is an item that can *walk*, *run*, *stand* or whatever you want.
+You create a sprite and provide a painting method for each sequence, and decorate it.
+Sequence may be associated to an action, for example, when walking and running, you may want to *move* the item; move is the action here.

+A basic example is in Examples/sprites.py, showing a sprite which has a couple of sequences.

+A more videogame-oriented example, where the sprite is a frame of an animation image, is in Examples/gamesprite.py.

 ## Library